7 Types Of Non-Verbal Emotional Abuse

 Read How To Respond To Passive-Aggressive Behavior

-Abuse is abuse, and if these actions hurt you and disturb you, then call them out on their behavior.
+Abuse is abuse, and if these types of non verbal emotional abuse hurt you and disturb you, then call them out on their behaviour.
 Always remember that your mental and emotional health matters the most.

 Take care of yourself and don’t let anybody treat you badly just because they think they can.

-Have you experienced any of these subtle forms of emotional abuse?
+Have you experienced any of these forms of non verbal emotional abuse?
 Let us know your thoughts in the comments down below!

 Why isn’t emotional abuse easy to address and treated the same as physical abuse?